 In that sense, religion does poison everything.
-More precisely, it sneers at the good things of life, finding them wanting by its supernatural standards.
+It sneers at the good things of life, finding them wanting by its supernatural standards.

-An omnipotent supernatural being could doubtless alter our desires (etc.) so that they are satisfied by different things, or it could alter things so that different ones come to satisfy our desires.
+An omnipotent supernatural being could doubtless alter our desires (etc.) so that they are satisfied by different things, or it could alter the world so that different things come to satisfy our desires.
 But it is not coherent to imagine such a being making something good without also altering the natural world in these ways.
 Most importantly, nothing supernatural is needed for us to make a vast range of perfectly rational and reasonable judgments as to what things are good or otherwise.

 Consider Tracey Rowland's speech (the written version) from the recent IQ2 debate about atheism.
 It contains very little that I agree with - I'd want to contest many of its specific claims.
 But I'm more concerned about its general tenor that life without God is somehow devoid of value.
 Though that appears to be the drift of it, nothing Rowland says goes anywhere near to supporting such a claim - there are no premises that we must rationally accept that lead to such a conclusion via cogent reasoning.